iamcco/diagnostic-languageserver/README.md

     "offsetLine": 0,                                 // offsetline
     "offsetColumn": 0,                               // offsetColumn
     "sourceName": "shellcheck",                      // source name

+    // Using regular expressions:
     "formatLines": 1,                                // how much lines for formatPattern[0] to match "formatPattern": [
       "^[^:]+:(\\d+):(\\d+):\\s+([^:]+):\\s+(.*)$",  // line match pattern (javascript regex) {
         "line": 1,                                   // diagnostic line use match group 1
         "column": 2,                                 // diagnostic column use match group 2
+        "endLine": 1,                                // diagnostic end line use match group 1.
+Will default to group from `line`
+        "endColumn": 2,                              // diagnostic end column use match group 2.
+Will default to group from `column`
         "message": [4],                              // message to display use match group 4 "security": 3                                // security to use match group 3, ignore if linter do not support security
       }
     ],

+    // Using JSON:
+    "parseJson": {
+      "errorsRoot": "[0].messages",                 // dot separated path.
+Will default to whatever JSON is output
+                                                     // for more information see examples at https://lodash.com/docs/#get

+      // All of these support lodash.get syntax.
+      "line": "line",                                // property that contains the `line` "column": "column",                            // property that contains the `column` "endLine": "endLine",                          // property that contains the `endLine`.
+Will default to `line` "endColumn": "endColumn",                      // property that contains the `endColumn`.
+Will default to `column` "security": "severity"                         // property that contains the `security` "message": "${message} [${code}]",             // message to display },

     "securities": {                                  // security keys, ignore if linter do not support security "error": "error",                              // [key: string]?: "error" | "warning" | "info" | "hint" "warning": "warning",